ravindramohith/red_rooms/README.md

-# This is a Next.js Full Stack Project.
+# Red-Rooms: A Next.js Full Stack Project.

 ## Getting Started
 First, Install all the required packages: